 Food delivery is a mixed bag as a side hustle.
 On one hand, you can make some decent cash.
 On the other, you have to contend with high gasoline prices and inconsistent demand.
 But it’s an ideal one-hour hustle for people who can deliver at lunch or dinner hours.

 That’s mostly because lunch and dinner hours are peak times for food delivery, which means smart hustlers can often get multiple orders at a time.
-And, ideally, you can reduce potential gasoline costs by scheduling your food delivery side hustle for the hour that makes sense when you’re going out for lunch or headed home from work.
+And, ideally, you can reduce potential gasoline costs by scheduling your food delivery side hustle for the hour — and in a direction — that makes sense when you’re headed home from work.

 Review products

 Meanwhile.
 UserTesting enlists freelancers to check out websites for user experience issues.
 You’re asked to download the site’s software, which records you as you peruse a website.
-When you get a job, you’re asked to talk out loud, while completing a task.
-This might involve finding the site’s sign-up form or navigating a particular page or section.
+You’re asked to talk out loud, while completing a task — perhaps finding the site’s sign-up form or navigating a particular page or section of the site.
 The idea is to help web developers create more intuitive, user-friendly sites.
 Pay is generally $10 per 20-minute test.

 Take surveys

-Most survey sites pay pennies for providing a vast array of personal information.
-Worse, they waste your time by forcing you to answer a laundry list of questions about your age, family, profession, and income before taking each survey.
-Often, after 10 minutes of answering these “qualifying” questions, you get disqualified and earn nothing for the experience.
+Most survey sites pay pennies for providing a vast array of personal information and waste your time by “qualifying” you for each survey by forcing you to answer a laundry list of questions about your age, family, profession, and income.
+Often, after 10 minutes of answering “qualifying” questions, you get disqualified and earn nothing for the experience.
 In our view, these sites are not worth your time, unless you’re stuck in an airport.

-There’s one survey site that acts differently.
-Prolific, “qualifies” participants in advance.
-You fill out a profile with all of the relevant demographic information — age, income, family dynamics, profession, etc. — and link to your profile to a PayPal account.
+There’s one survey site that acts differently and can bring in a decent amount of income for your time.
+This site, called Prolific, “qualifies” participants in advance.
+You fill out a profile with all of the relevant demographic information and link to your PayPal account.
 You then get a participant number and the site contacts you when it has a survey for which you qualify.